AuPtZ/BenchmarkSS/www/info_Q4.md

 Generally, a drug with more SSMs enriched and the higher score are more promising.

 SS_cross evaluate the polypharmacological effect of drugs.
-It computes the scores of drugs for two disparate OGS Score~sig1~ and Score~sig2~ via a specific SSM.
+It computes the scores of drugs for two disparate oncogenic signature Score~sig1~ and Score~sig2~ via a specific SSM.
 Then these drugs are classified into four quadrant:
 Q1: both scores >0,
 Q2: Score~sig1~ >0 but Score~sig2~ <0,
 Q3: both scores <0,